elastic-rs/elastic/README.md

 	pub my_num: i32
 }

-//Define the object mapping for the type
 #[derive(Default, Clone)]
 struct MyTypeMapping;
 impl ElasticObjectMapping for MyTypeMapping {
-	//Mapping meta-parameters are exposed as functions
 	fn include_in_all() -> Option<bool> {
 		Some(false)
 	}